timschott/timschott.github.io/_posts/2020-12-24-don-delillo-pt1.md

 So where exactly does DeLillo fit into this constellation?
 He's never written a book, explicitly, about a pandemic, mega-virus, etc. That's territory typically reserved for stalwart sci-fi writers, or their progenitors, like Mary Shelley's [The Last Man](https://en.wikipedia.org/wiki/The_Last_Man) or Stephen King's [The Stand](https://en.wikipedia.org/wiki/The_Stand).

 *White Noise*, though, with it's ruminations on death and a rapdily shifting society aligns with many of the aspects of current historical moment.
 It's a challenging read, certainly, both in form and subject matter.
 Much like in the gold standard for post-modernism, *Pale Fire*, whose shadow looms over DeLillo's ouevre, *White Noise* sweeps us away to a quaint college town.
 The book follows Jack Gladney, a professor at the forefront of the "Hitler studies" field.
+His current wife, Babette (she's number five -- one more trip to the altar and Jack gets a free sandwich at Subway) shares an obsession with death that permeats their relationship and worldview.
+For instance,

+[ a little meat]

+Overall, though, reading *White Noise* left me disoriented.
+DeLillo is eminently perspicacious.
+The descriptions of the vagaries of everyday life -- the shopping cart, the syndicated television program, the college curriculum -- drop the reader into an environment rife with stagnation, futility and charmlessness.
+There's a melancholy undergirding the entire work; this new world lacks coherence or direction.

+That being said, *White Noise* is not why I'm enamored with DeLillo's perspectives, characters and prose.

+[ what happened ]